cweave72/overviews/c_notes/arrays_and_pointers.md

 There are notable differences:
 1. `char message[] = "...";` The compiler creates a writable array of a size just enough to hold the string plus the terminating `\0'`.
-The initialization characters are copied into the array when the program starts.
+The initialization characters are copied into the array memory when the program starts.
+This array is mutable (it can be changed freely by software).

 2. `char *message = "...";`  Creates an anonymous array of `char`.
-Any attempt to modify the array has undefined behavior (this is bad).
+Any attempt to modify the array has undefined behavior (i.e. this is bad).
 The characters in the array could be stored in RAM or ROM (i.e. flash, if on an embedded processor) - it is at the whim of the compiler.
 Worse yet, the compiler is under no obligation to warn you about this.
 The fix is explicitly telling the